First 3 stations on Thomson-East Coast Line to open by end-January

 READ: Founders' Memorial MRT station added to Thomson-East Coast Line

+The opening of the first section was originally scheduled for the end of 2019, but was delayed to allow more time for testing of the various systems on the line.

-The nine trains for the first stage - manufactured in China by a consortium of Japan's Kawasaki Heavy Industries and China's CSR Qingdao Sifang - are being tested and commissioned, he noted.
+The nine trains for the first stage - manufactured in China by a consortium of Japan's Kawasaki Heavy Industries and China's CSR Qingdao Sifang - are being tested and commissioned, Mr Khaw said.

 Full testing of systems on the TEL - Singapore's sixth MRT line - will be carried out during this year's December school holidays, said Mr Khaw, who is also Coordinating Minister for Infrastructure.